angelddaz/da2de/index.md

 </details>

-## This website is for me to document my journey to being a data engineer:
+## This website is for me to document my journey from Data Analyst to Data Engineer